 \section{Finer-grained Categories of \textsc{Self-Contra}}

-During the evaluation, we find out that the model will make same type of mistakes multiple times over the dataset, such as logical fallacy, wrong knowledge, only using shortcuts to reason, details missing, etc. To understand why model will make self-contradictory reasoning, we delve into those problematic reasoning in detail, by using finer-grained categories for both correct reasoning and wrong reasoning.
-In the following, we provide the definitions for the categories first and put all the examples in Table~\ref{tab:finer_examples}.
+During the evaluation, we observed that the model makes the same type of mistakes multiple times over the dataset, such as logical fallacy, wrong knowledge, only using shortcuts to reason, details missing, etc. To understand why these models make self-contradictory reasoning, we delve into those problematic reasoning in detail and categorize them into finer-grained types.
+Below, we provide the definitions for the categories and put all the examples in Table~\ref{tab:finer_examples_main}.